sdrdis/jquery.serialize-hash/README.md

 jQuery plugin that returns a hash from serialization of a form or any DOM element.
 It supports brackets on input names for nested hashes.

-It is convenient if you want to get values from a form and merge it with another hash, or anywhere JSON is need.
-Plays nice with tools like Handlebars.js, Backbone.js or anything else that uses JSON.
+It is convenient if you want to get values from a form and merge it with another hash, or anywhere JSON is needed.
+It plays nice with tools like Handlebars.js, Backbone.js or anything else that uses JSON.

 #Example: